castiron/manifold-docker/README.md

 ## Getting started

-Build the images
+Build the images for a specific version

-`./manifold-docker build`
+`./manifold-docker build 0.4.0`

 Run the containers